Submitting/Uploading your Photos/Images to the BCC website for a Clinic/Competition:

 1) A photographic image for the purpose of a Brant Camera Club (BCC) clinic or competition is defined as “an image purposefully captured via a light sensitive device (digital camera, mirrorless camera, film camera, smartphone etc) and recorded to paper, film or digital file by a maker/photographer.

 4) the use of AI features inherent in some image post processing software/applications must be used as intended (and not to enhance the maker/photographer image with content that was not previously available in the original image.
 Examples of these programs include but are not limited to Adobe CC’s Generative Fill AI, Luminar Neo’s AI Sky and Augmented Sky.
-These programs allow for the introduction of “new content” into an existing image/photo that never existed prior.
+These programs allow for the introduction of “new content” into an image/photo that never existed prior.

 5) Programs that use AI as a means of post process refinement/editing of an image (Examples could include Topaz Labs Sharpen AI and Denoise AI, and DxO Pureraw etc ) are acceptable during post processing as they do not “add” content and only refine current content as provided by the original maker/photographer.